wp-plugins/google-calendar-widget/readme.txt

 1. The widget showing the upcoming Google developer calendar events on the sidebar of the default Wordpress theme.

 == Changelog ==
+= 1.4.2 =
+* Use Google client API batching to query multiple calendars
+* Added support for comma delimited calendar ids.
+You can now add multiple calendars in one entry by separating them with commas.
+* Maintained the 3 ID entries for compatibility, but the second and third fields will likely be deprecated in the future and replaced with a single comma delimited list.

 = 1.4.1 =
 * Fixed typo data->date
 * Corrected the timezone for the all-day events